A Buyer’s Guide to Non-Traditional Student Information Systems

 Non-traditional student information systems are essential for managing the 73% of undergraduate students who have non-traditional characteristics and the growing continuing education market.

-• Market growth is explosive: The student information system market reached $17.3 billion in 2025 and is projected to hit $45.1 billion by 2032.
+- Market growth is explosive: The student information system market is projected to hit $30.9 billion by 2030, driven by cloud adoption and AI integration.

 What Is a Non-Traditional Student Information System?